erengunduzvar/textMerger/README.md

 # textMerger
-A text merging project for YazLab
+## A text merging project for YazLab

+I used "Thymeleaf template engine for Frontend
+Mongo DB Atlas for Database